iml-it/appmonitor/docs/10_📦_Server/60_API.md

     * `/v1/apps/id/@appid:[0-9a-f]*/all` returns the largest result set with all metadata and checks.
 Next to the data from /meta or /checks you get more details like summary, timestamp of result, http response header.

+* `/v1/apps/tags` lists tags of all applications

+  * `/v1/apps/tags/@tags:[a-zA-Z,0-9\-]*` - with adding a tag - or a taglist seperated with "," - it lists with adding the appid you get a list of possible data to fetch.

+    * `/v1/apps/tags/@tags:[a-zA-Z,0-9\-]*/meta` returns smallest result set with application name and its status.

+    * `/v1/apps/tags/@tags:[a-zA-Z,0-9\-]*/checks` returns all performed checks for the application.

+    * `/v1/apps/tags/@tags:[a-zA-Z,0-9\-]*/all` returns the largest result set with all metadata and checks.
+Next to the data from /meta or /checks you get more details like summary, timestamp of result, http response header.

 ### /v1/tags - tags ###

 Shows a list of the tags that are in use in all applications.

+## Response ##

+A valid api request has the http status code 200.

+If you get a status code 400 you get a json with the keys "http" and a key "error".